Rushil-Dhinoja/DSA-90-Days-Challenge/Readme.md

 **Day 71**

 - Shuffle The Array
-- Power Of 2 Recurssion
+- Power Of 2 Recursion